mrmhodak/buildtest/Setup.rst

-To setup the buildtest environment variable source  **setup.sh** in your shell environment.
+To setup the buildtest environment variable run ``source  setup.sh`` in your shell environment.

 .. note::
    The script assumes you have cloned buildtest-framework and all the extra repos inside